 For many people, complementary or alternative therapies offer relief from headache pain.
 It's important to be cautious, however.
 Not all complementary or alternative therapies have been studied as headache treatments, and others need further research.

 - Acupuncture.
 This ancient technique uses hair-thin needles inserted into several areas of your skin at defined points.
-Studies have shown that acupuncture helps reduce the frequency and intensity of chronic headaches.
+While the results are mixed, some studies have shown that acupuncture helps reduce the frequency and intensity of chronic headaches.

 - Biofeedback.
-Biofeedback may be beneficial in treating headaches.
-In biofeedback, you can learn to control headaches by becoming more aware of and then changing certain bodily responses such as muscle tension, heart rate and skin temperature.
+You might be able to control headaches by becoming more aware of and then changing certain bodily responses, such as muscle tension, heart rate and skin temperature.

 - Massage.
 Massage can reduce stress, relieve pain and promote relaxation.
-Although its value as a headache treatment hasn't been determined, massage may be particularly helpful if you have tight, tender muscles in the back of your head, neck and shoulders.
+Although its value as a headache treatment hasn't been determined, massage may be particularly helpful if you have tight muscles in the back of your head, neck and shoulders.

 - Electrical stimulation of the occipital nerve.
 A small battery-powered electrode is surgically implanted near the occipital nerve, which is at the base of your neck.
 The electrode sends continuous energy pulses to the nerve to ease pain.
-This approach is investigational and has shown some good results but is not a standard therapy.
+This approach is considered investigational.

 - Halker RB, et al. Chronic daily headache: An evidence-based and systematic approach to a challenging problem.
 Neurology.
 2011;76:S37.

-- Headaches and CAM.
+- Headaches and complementary health approaches.
 National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/pain/headachefacts.htm.
-Accessed Dec.
-3, 2011.
+Accessed Jan.
+5, 2015.